carla-recourse/CARLA/README.md

 - **LR**: Linear Model with no hidden layer and no activation function

 ### Which Recourse Methods work with which ML framework?
-The framework a counterfactual method currently works on is highly dependable on its implementation.
+The framework a counterfactual method currently works with is dependent on its underlying implementation.
 We are working hard on it to make it independent.
 The latest state can be found here:

 | Recourse Method | Tensorflow | Pytorch |